 Caller ID is a telecommunication service that enables users to identify incoming calls before answering.
 Caller ID is possible with mobile, analog, digital and VoIP calls.

 A type of mobile payments where the purchase amount is charged to the mobile phone bill, or deducted from the prepaid balance.
-Typically, direct billing is used for micropayments for digital and virtual goods, but also public transport tickets or city parking.
+Typically, direct billing is used for micropayments for digital and virtual goods but can also be used for other types of transactions - such as public transport tickets or for city parking.
+This type of mobile payment is not intended for the payment of physical goods.
 The mobile operator of the user wishing to make a DMB payment needs to support the technology in order for the payment to be made.

 A concatenated short message service is used to overcome the limit on the number of characters that can be sent in a single SMS text message transmission (usually 160 chars).
-With this method, the sending device divides the long message into smaller ones that get recombined at the receiving end, with each smaller message billed separately.
+With this method, the sending device divides the long message into smaller ones that get recombined at the receiving end, with each message charged as a single SMS message.

 With this feature, the complete message appears to the receiving user as a single long text message (a concatenated SMS message).
 On networks which do not support Concatenated SMS, each smaller message is delivered as individual SMS text message.